 Apple buys Silicon Valley startup WiFiSlam

-Apple confirmed the acquistion, but declined to give details.
+Apple confirmed the acquisition, but declined to give details.
 The news was earlier reported by The Wall Street Journal, which quoted a person familiar with the matter as saying that Apple paid around $20 million for the company.

 "Apple acquires smaller technology companies from time to time, and we generally do not discuss our purpose or plans," an Apple spokesman told Reuters.